 Monthly water rates ranged from $1.00 to $2.50 depending on the size of the connection, etc. The membership fee of $2.00 helped pay the administrative costs and office expenses.
 On August 13, 1954 the official grand opening was held with our MLA, the Honourable Ken Kiernan present.

-The second well was drilled by Gus Freund on March 18, 1957, near the first well at Janzen Street.
-Additional wells were drilled as the District expanded – Lynden Street in 1959, and one on Parkview Street and Autumn Avenue in 1963.
+The second well was drilled by Gus Freund in 1959 at Lynden Street (Lynden Well Field), followed by a third production well at Autumn Avenue (Autumn Well Field) in 1963.
 A small private water system consisting of 41 connections was hooked into the CWD system in the early 1970s.
 This system was located along Pineview Street and a few adjacent properties.
 Two reservoirs, totaling 35,000 gallons serviced the district until 1971.

 The pumps at these wells are capable of delivering between 600 and 1000 gallons per minute.